dayliss413/botSweeper/README.md

 botSweeper
 ==========

-A bot to solve minesweeper for the programming club at my school
+A bot to solve Minesweeper for the programming club at my school